mnsgrosa/data_sus/README.md

 ### Logger:

 i've implemented a logger that gets inherited by all other classes so it gets easier to log what is happening throughout the code.
-Called a facade pattern
+Called a facade pattern.
+This pattern is known as facade for a more complex system without giving too much control but it can end up having a god item

 ### File structures: